📣 ClassLink Update for Students

 September is Deaf Awareness Month.
 We honor and support our Deaf community by promoting inclusion, communication, and understanding. 👐 #WeAreNassau #DeafAwareness #InclusionMatters

-10 days ago, Nassau County School District
+about 1 month ago, Nassau County School District

 Graphic with Nassau County School District logo.
 Text reads “September is Deaf Awareness Month 2025.”
 Hands below spell the word DEAF AWARENESS in American Sign Language.